-Carignan (Cariñena in Spain) is a black-skinned grape variety, most likely native to the Aragon region of northern Spain (specifically the town of Carinena).
+Carignan (Cariñena in Spain) is a black-skinned wine grape variety, most likely native to Aragon, northern Spain (specifically the town of Carinena).
 The variety goes by a number of distinct names, depending on its precise locality.
 Very few of these numerous synonyms ever appear on wine labels, either due to appellation labeling laws or because Carignan's key use is as a blending component.
 The most famous wines in which Carignan plays a role are those from Rioja, where it is known as Mazuelo.

 In Spain the best Carinena wines are found in the acclaimed Priorat region.
 While the grape originated in Aragon, it is nowadays more widely used in Catalonia.
 Carinena is not regarded particularly highly in Spain, where it plays second fiddle to Garnacha (Grenache), which itself ranks behind Tempranillo and Cabernet Sauvignon in terms of popularity.

-Other prominent growing areas are the island of Sardinia where it is known as Carignano.
+Other prominent growing areas are the island of Sardinia, where it is known as Carignano.
 The hot Mediterranean climate is perfect for the old vines planted here and the resulting wine is valued for its richness and spiciness.
-In California it is spelled Carignane, where it is generally only used in blended wines.
+In California it is spelled Carignane, and it is generally only used in blended wines.

 Carignan is very susceptible to powdery mildew and can require extensive spraying to mitigate its vulnerabilities.
 For this reason, organic Carignan is extremely rare.